jierdin/sprout/operating-agreement.md

 ###### Section 7.02 - Place of Meetings:

-The Voting Members may designate any place, either within or outside the State of [[STATE OF INCORPORATION]], as the place of meeting for any meeting of the Voting Members.
-If a designation is not made, or if a special meeting be otherwise called, the place of meeting shall be the principal place of business of the Company.
-Any meeting of the Voting Members may also take place by teleconferencing so long as a quorum (as defined in Section 7.06 below) participate in the same.
+Any meeting of the Voting Members will take place by teleconferencing so long as a quorum (as defined in Section 7.06 below) participate.

 ###### Section 7.03 - Notice of Meetings:

-Except as provided in Section 7.04, written notice stating the place, day and hour of the meeting and the purpose or purposes for which the meeting is called shall be delivered not less than five nor more than thirty days before the date of the meeting, either personally or by mail, by or at the direction of the Managers or person calling the meeting, to each Voting Member entitled to vote at such meeting.
-If mailed, such notice shall be deemed to be delivered two calendar days after being deposited in the United States mail, addressed to the Voting Member at its address as it appears on the books of the Company, with postage thereon prepaid.
+Except as provided in Section 7.04, emailed notice stating the teleconference address, day and hour of the meeting and the purpose or purposes for which the meeting is called shall be delivered not less than five nor more than thirty days before the date of the meeting, either personally or  by email, by or at the direction of the Managers or person calling the meeting, to each Voting Member entitled to vote at such meeting.

 ###### Section 7.04 - Meeting of All Voting Members:

- If all the Voting Members associated with a Series shall meet at any time and place, either within or outside the State of [[STATE OF INCORPORATION]], or participate in a teleconference meeting, and consent to the holding of a meeting at such time and place or by teleconference, such meeting shall be valid without call or notice, and at such meeting lawful action may be taken.
+ If all the Voting Members associated with a Series shall meet at any time and place, either within or outside the State of Wyoming, or participate in a teleconference meeting, and consent to the holding of a meeting at such time and place or by teleconference, such meeting shall be valid without call or notice, and at such meeting lawful action may be taken.

 ###### Section 7.05 - Record Date:

-For the purpose of determining Voting Members entitled to notice of or to vote at any meeting of Voting Members or any adjournment thereof, or Members entitled to receive payment of any distribution, or in order to make a determination of Members for any other purpose, the day immediately prior to the date on which notice of the meeting is mailed or the day immediately prior to the date on which the resolution declaring such distribution is adopted, as the case may be, shall be the record date for such determination of Members.
+For the purpose of determining Voting Members entitled to notice of or to vote at any meeting of Voting Members or any adjournment thereof, or Members entitled to receive payment of any distribution, or in order to make a determination of Members for any other purpose, the day immediately prior to the date on which notice of the meeting is emailed or the day immediately prior to the date on which the resolution declaring such distribution is adopted, as the case may be, shall be the record date for such determination of Members.
 When a determination of Members entitled to vote at any meeting of Members has been made as provided in this Section 7.05, such determination shall apply to any adjournment thereof.

 ###### Section 7.06 - Quorum: